MartianMadman/dashfaction/README.md

 Usage
 -----
-1. Unpack the Dash Faction files to any folder (there is no requirement to put it in the Red Faction folder).
+1. Unpack Dash Faction files to any folder (there is no requirement to put it in Red Faction folder).

-2. Run `DashFactionLauncher.exe`.
+2. Run DashFactionLauncher.exe.

-3. When running the launcher for the first time, select the "Options" button and adjust the settings to your preference.
-Make sure the game executable path is valid.
+3. On first run select Options and check if everything is OK (especially make sure game executable path is valid).

-4. Close the options window and click the "Launch Game" button to start Dash Faction.
+4. Close settings and click "Launch Game" to start Dash Faction.

 Advanced usage
 --------------